adenman/clinical-trial-dashboard/README.md

 - **Multi-Trial Management:** Seamlessly switch between different clinical trial datasets using a sidebar dropdown.
 - **Dynamic Data Visualization:** Charts and KPIs instantly update to reflect the data from the currently selected trial.
-- **Interactive Cross-Filtering:** Click on the gender distribution chart to filter the entire dashboard by that demographic.
 - **Draggable & Resizable Grid:** Customize your view by dragging and resizing the dashboard cards into any layout you prefer, powered by `react-grid-layout`.
 - **Advanced Data Table:** The "Patients" page features a high-performance table with global case-insensitive search and column sorting, built with `TanStack Table`.
 - **Custom Trial Creation:** Users can add new trials to the application by filling out a form and pasting their own raw CSV data, which is parsed on the client side.